pappoja/EEG-ImageNet/README.md

 # EEG-ImageNet-Dataset

-This is the official repository for the paper "**EEG-ImageNet: An Electroencephalogram Dataset and Benchmarks with Image Visual Stimuli of Multi-Granularity Labels**".
+This repository was cloned from that used for the paper "**EEG-ImageNet: An Electroencephalogram Dataset and Benchmarks with Image Visual Stimuli of Multi-Granularity Labels**".

 <img width="776" alt="image" src="https://github.com/user-attachments/assets/55ac9916-e6ff-4f27-afbe-21a5d8206df2">